MLS: Thiago's stunning solo stoppage-time winner lifts New York City, Dallas upstage Revs

 Thiago Andrade produced a moment of individual brilliance to cap a comeback in stoppage time as New York City dramatically defeated DC United 2-1 in MLS.

-DC United appeared on track for victory after Nigel Robertha's ninth-minute opener away to New York City.
+DC United appeared on track for victory following Nigel Robertha's ninth-minute opener away to New York City on Sunday.

-That was until New York City – which has never lost a home match to DC United (W5 D2) – rallied, with Keaton Parks equalising in the 84th minute after flicking home a header from Maxi Moralez's corner.
+That was until New York City – who have never lost a home match to DC United (W5 D2) – rallied, with Keaton Parks equalising in the 84th minute after flicking home a header from Maxi Moralez's corner.

 Thiago then took centre stage in the 95th minute – the Brazilian embarking on a spectacular solo run from his own half, breezing by his opponents and finishing decisively.

-New York City has scored in 21 consecutive MLS games (including playoffs).
+New York City have scored in 21 consecutive MLS games (including playoffs).
 It is the longest active run in the league and longest in club history.

-With the win, New York City is fourth in the Eastern Conference – six points adrift of leader New England Revolution, which lost 2-1 to FC Dallas.
+With the win, New York City are fourth in the Eastern Conference – six points adrift of leaders New England Revolution, who lost 2-1 to Dallas.

-Revolution was unable to restore its five-point lead atop the table after Ricardo Pepi's brace for Dallas.
+The Revolution were unable to restore their five-point lead atop the table following Ricardo Pepi's brace for Dallas.

-Homegrown star Pepi was the hero for Dallas, which snapped its six-game winless streak by topping the Eastern Conference leader.
+Homegrown star Pepi was the hero for Dallas, who snapped their six-game winless streak by topping the Eastern Conference leaders.

-In other results, Atlanta United and New York Red Bulls played out a goalless draw, while Austin and reigning MLS champion Columbus Crew also drew 0-0.
+In other results, Atlanta United and New York Red Bulls played out a goalless draw, while Austin and reigning MLS champions Columbus Crew also drew 0-0.